spencer-shadley/star-wars/README.md

 # About

-- This is an example of how to deploy to Heroku for my UW students
+- This is an example of how to deploy a simple app from GitHub to Heroku for my UW students